-Glass or plastic are sugars best friend when it comes to long term storage.
+Glass and plastic are sugar’s best friends when it comes to long-term storage.
 Ziplock bags are also a great tool for storing sugar.
 Especially if you are single, it is always best to open only what you will use within a month at a time.

 Decant what you will use into your containers or Ziplock bags and store safely until needed.
 You do not want to expose five pounds of sugar to air over three months because you needed to open a packet of sugar.